Skip to main content

 Owners may elect to register snowmobiles 26 or more years old and owned solely as a collector's item as a historic snowmobile.
 A non-expiring historic snowmobile registration is issued and is placed above or below the headlight or, if the historic snowmobile was not originally equipped with a headlight, on the forward half of the cowl above the footwell.

-• Replacement decals for watercraft, snowmobiles, and mopeds may be ordered at a Secretary of State office.
+• Watercraft, snowmobiles, and mopeds Replacement decals can be purchased at a Secretary of State office.
+Schedule an office visit

 Schedule an office visit